RikkaApps/websites/shizuku/guide/setup.md

 Don't click the dialog shows after connecting the USB, because it will change USB usage mode.

+#### GrapheneOS

+The Security setting "Secure app spawning" may need to be disabled.
+Note: GrapheneOS is not an officially supported ROM, but as of January 2023 Shizuku will run on it.

 ### Start via root: cannot start on boot

 Please allow Shizuku to run in the background.